Equal Opportunity Notification

 Pest Control Notification

-Northern Lebanon School District uses an integrated Pest Management (IPM) approach for managing insects, rodents and weeds.
+Northern Lebanon School District uses an Integrated Pest Management (IPM) approach for managing insects, rodents and weeds.
 Our goal is to protect every student from pesticide exposure by using the IPM approach to pest management.
 Our IPM approach focuses on making school buildings and grounds unfavorable habitats for these pests by removing food and water sources and eliminating their hiding places.
 This is accomplished through routine inspection by school staff and contract service providers.
 Pest sightings are reported to our IPM coordinator who evaluates the “pest problem” and determines the appropriate pest management techniques to address the problem.
-Techniques can include increasing sanitation, modifying storage practices, sealing entry points, physically removing the pest etc. Questions may be directed to Mason Brehm, Director of Buildings and Grounds at Northern Lebanon School District, 345 School Drive, Fredericksburg.
-PA 17026, Phone (717) 865-2117 ext.
-2575.
+Techniques can include increasing sanitation, modifying storage practices, sealing entry points, physically removing the pest etc. From time to time, it may be necessary to use chemicals to control a pest problem.
+Chemicals will only be used when necessary, and will not be routinely applied.
+When chemicals must be used, the school will try to use the least toxic products when possible.
+Access to treated areas will be secured against unauthorized access for the period specified on the pesticide label.
+Notices will be posted at application sites and will remain there until the posted safe re-entry time is met.
+For your information, we have a list of pesticides and safety data sheets (SDS) that may be used in the school this school year.
+This list may be obtained by contacting the IPM coordinator at the facility office 717-865-2119 ext.
+11914.
+You may request prior notification of specific pesticide applications made at the school.
+To receive notification, you must be placed on the notification registry.
+After this date, July 1, 2018, the registrants will be notified at least 72 hours before a pesticide is applied.
+If a chemical application must be made to control an emergency pest problem, notice will be provided as soon as possible after the application.
+Exemptions to this notification include cleaners (disinfectants), pesticides formulated as baits or gels and any EPA exempt pesticide.
+If you have any questions or would like to be placed on this registry, please contact Mr. Mason Brehm, Director of Buildings and Grounds at Northern Lebanon School District, 346 School Drive, Fredericksburg, PA 17026, Phone (717) 865-2119 ext.
+11914 for a request form.
+For further information about school IPM, please visit http://schoolipm.ifas.ufl.edu/.

-ESEA, most recently reauthorized under Every Student Succeeds (ESSA), requires school districts to provide several notices to parents, the public, and others.
-There is a new provision added by ESSA requiring that all school districts receiving Title I funds implement an effective means of outreach to parents of English Learners, including holding regular meetings for those parents.
+ESSA requires districts to implement an effective means of outreach to parents of English Language Learners, including holding regular meetings for those parents/guardians.

 Family Educational Rights and Privacy Act (FERPA) provides for its parents and students who are over 18 years of age ('eligible students') certain rights with respect to the student's education records.
 They are: